AriWiraSaputra/Day1_100-Days/README.md

                    Your Code                                complex conditions in if statements, allowing you to make decisions based on multiple conditions.
    10. Days 10     Show Me the $$           21.03.23        Code basic math principles (+, -, *, /),
                                                             build your own tip calculator
+   11. Days 11     525,600 minutes          23.03.23        terjemahkan "525,600 minutes" is a phrase made popular
+                                                            by the song "Seasons of Love" from the musical Rent.
+                                                            It refers to the number of minutes in a year.
     ------------------------------------------------------------------------------------------------------

     Table: On Progress 100 Days